RafiquaFerdousi/CRUD-in-RDBMS-using-SQL/README.md

 #SQL Basics

 How do we use the DISTINCT statement?
-What is its use?
 SELECT DISTINCT column_name(s)
  FROM table_name;